Piping Trades

 The industry and program environment require individuals to:

-- Complete responsibilities requiring standing, bending, and climbing.
+- Complete responsibilities requiring standing, stooping, bending, and climbing.

 - Have the strength, dexterity, balance and stamina required to work in or on equipment.

-- Interpret technical documents, drawings, specifications, codes, regulations, bylaws and standards.
+- Interpret technical documents, drawings, specifications, regulations, bylaws and standards.

 - Listen to direction and act on that accordingly.

-- Working in a collaborative team environment or independently as the situation requires.
+- Work in a collaborative team environment or independently as the situation requires.

 Interested in exploring similar program options?